koenbollen/jl/examples/options.md

 ## Fields

 Most JSON logging will include more fields then just the message.
-These fields are also printed through `jl` when the length of the value is not to long.
-You can influence this using the --skip-fields and --include-fields flags:
+These fields are also printed through `jl` when the length of the value does not exceed a defined limit.
+Several flags are available to control the fields treatment, see the usage examples below.

+By default `jl` will interpret misc json keys as fields and print them out:

     $ echo '{"level": "warning", "msg": "Login failed", "user_id": "42"}' | jl
     WARNING: Login failed [user_id=42]

+It is possible to disable the fields processing all together with the --skip-fields flag:

     $ echo '{"level": "warning", "msg": "Login failed", "user_id": "42"}' | jl --skip-fields
     WARNING: Login failed

+If the length of the field (key + value) exceeds the default limit of 30 characters, it will not be printed:

+    $ echo '{"msg": "test", "ver": "1.0.0", "val": "Lorem ipsum dolor sit amet."}' | jl test [ver=1.0.0]

+However it's possible to override the length limit with a --max-field-length flag:

-    $ echo '{"msg": "test", "val": "Lorem ipsum dolor sit amet."}' | jl test
+    $ echo '{"msg": "test", "ver": "1.0.0", "val": "Lorem ipsum dolor sit amet."}' | jl --max-field-length 40 test [val=Lorem ipsum dolor sit amet. ver=1.0.0]

+You can also specify the fields, which should always be printed, no matter the length using the --include-fields flag:

     $ echo '{"msg": "test", "val": "Lorem ipsum dolor sit amet."}' | jl --include-fields val test [val=Lorem ipsum dolor sit amet.]

+For the opposite use-case, certain fields may be excluded from the output using the --exclude-fields flag:

+    $ echo '{"msg": "test", "ver": "1.0.0", "val": "42"}' | jl --exclude-fields ver
+    test [val=42]

+Note, --include-fields takes precedence over --exclude-fields